 Understanding temporal changes in aquatic communities is essential to addressing the current crisis in freshwater biodiversity.
-In particular, understanding the patterns and drivers of spatial variation in local community dynamics is important to be able to extrapolate temporal trends from discrete locations into entire landscapes, which are more often the focus of management initiatives.
+In particular, understanding the patterns and drivers of spatial variation in local community dynamics (spatial modelling) is important to be able to extrapolate temporal trends from discrete locations into entire landscapes, which are more often the focus of management initiatives.

 The results suggest that the local stream fish communities maintained a loose equilibrium across the watershed, but they fluctuated at a faster rate closer to the hydroelectric reservoir.
 This geostatistical method used was successful in producing clear visualisations of spatial patterns of community change over time in relation to anthropogenic impacts.
 For the full article, see here.